reimandlab/ActivePathways/README.md

 ## Creating enrichment maps using results of ActivePathways

 Pathway enrichment analysis often leads to complex and redundant results.
 Enrichment maps are network-based visualisations of pathway enrichment analyses.
-Enrichment maps can be generated in the Cytoscape software using the EnrichmentMap app.
-The enhancedGraphics app is also required.
+Enrichment maps can be generated in the Cytoscape software using the EnrichmentMap app. ** The enhancedGraphics app is also required **.
 See the vignette for details: `browseVignettes(package='ActivePathways')`.

 ## Required software